MTL667/ticketdesk/README.md

 ### How It Works:

-When a user creates a ticket, the application **automatically** adds their email to the ClickUp custom field with ID `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4`.
+When a user creates a ticket via the ClickUp form, their email is **automatically pre-filled** using URL parameters.
+The ClickUp form must save this email to the custom field with ID `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4`.

 When viewing tickets, the app filters by searching for the user's email in:
 1. **Specific custom field** with ID `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4` (highest priority)
 2. **Custom fields** named "email", "e-mail", "contact" or containing "email" (case insensitive fallback)
 3. **Description** text (last resort fallback)

+### Setup Requirements:

+1. Create a custom field in your ClickUp List named "Contact Email" (type: Email or Text)
+2. Add this field to your ClickUp Form
+3. The field will be automatically pre-filled when users access the form through the application
+4. Make sure the field ID matches `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4` or update the constant in `lib/clickup.ts`

 ### Important Notes:

 - ✅ Users only see tickets with their email address
 - 🔒 This provides privacy - users cannot see each other's tickets
-- ✨ Email tracking is fully automatic - no manual input needed
+- ✨ Email is automatically pre-filled in the ClickUp form
-- 🔧 Make sure your ClickUp List has the custom field with ID `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4` configured
+- 🔧 The ClickUp form field name must match the URL parameter: "Contact Email"

 ## Security